A version of Putinar's Positivstellensatz for cylinders: Proof of the main result

 Finally, take $c$ as the positive constant from Proposition \ref{prop:main} applied to $\tilde g_1, \dots, \tilde g_s$.
 Therefore, $\tilde f$ can be written as

 with $\tilde\sigma_0, \tilde\sigma_1, \dots, \tilde\sigma_s \in \sum \R[\bar X, Y]^2$ and

 and the desired representation for $f$ is simply obtained by composing with $\ell$. \end{proof}

 \begin{remark} If $n \ge 2$, the factor $3^d$ in the exponentiation in the bound from Theorem \ref{thm:main} can be hidden in the constant $c$ as follows.
 If $d = 0$, as explained before, the degree bound holds for any $c \ge 1$.
-If $d \ge 1$, then
+If $d \ge 1$, then, using Lemma \ref{lem:norma_div_min},

 So we replace $c$ by the result of applying Lemma \ref{lem:ctes} to the $6$-uple $(1, 0, c, 0, 8^c, 3c)$ and we are done. \end{remark}